I help you collaborate by helping you build collaboration models, as:

-• long term coach or advisor
+- a long term coach or advisor to ongoing teams

-• non-executive board director
+- a non-executive board director

 Objective

-For example, your objective might be:
+so for example, your objective might initially be:

-• exploration - conducting research, creating new products, assessing new activities etc.
+- to explore a new idea or proposition - conducting research, creating new products, assessing new activities etc.

-• expansion - finding new customers, accessing new territories, expanding within new domains etc.
+- to expand an existing project - finding new customers, accessing new territories, expanding within new domains etc.

-• transformation - deploying new technology, introducing new working practices, managing new owners etc.
+- to transform something that is broken, or no longer fit for purpose - deploying new technology, introducing new working practices, managing new owners etc.

 Principles & Boundaries

-From this I write down your principles,
+From this I write down:

-and your boundaries,
+and

 Barriers and Stakeholders